information for transformational people

 From a talk by Simon Holley and a book In the Way by Damian Gerke

 Following on from interest in the articles, Repositioning church as a mission agency and The Underground, I listened to a talk by Simon Holley, who leads the eldership and strategic leadership teams at King’s Arms Church in Bedford.
 He also leads the team that serves the Catalyst family of churches.
-He recently gave a brief talk on some of the principles and practices of Disciple Making Movements to start the conversation:
+He gave a brief talk on some of the principles and practices of Disciple Making Movements to start the conversation:

 The lockdowns were an opportunity to take stock on 25 years of leading in the church.
-Simon's big feeling was disatisfaction, not because there wasn’t lots of good stuff to celebrate but because he hasn’t yet seen the rapid multiplication of of followers of Jesus that he's longed for.
+Simon's big feeling was dissatisfaction, not because there wasn’t lots of good stuff to celebrate but because he hasn’t yet seen the rapid multiplication of of followers of Jesus that he's longed for.
 This set him on a journey of 18 months, studying rapidly multiplying disciple making movements around the world.

 God is on the move - in 1990 there was a rapidly multiplying movement in northern India - now at around 20 million believers.
 Now there are nearly 1400 such movements all over the world.